I HELP COUPLES WITH ANXIOUS PARTNERS LEARN TO COPE.

 TYPICALLY, ONE PARTNER IS EXHAUSTED.

 When one partner has super high anxiety, the other often finds themselves emotionally exhausted.
-The spotlight of need and reassurance is relentlessly shining on them.
+The spotlight of need and reassurance is relentlessly shining on the exhausted partner.
 But it’s often tough to recognize entrenched behavior patterns and poor communication habits.
 In this scenario, typically one partner is feeling like his/her needs are not being met, and they blame the other.
-This leaves one person in an angry demand mode, and the other in a steady, self-protective retreat.
+This leaves one person in an angry demand mode, and the other in a walking-on-eggshells, self-protective retreat.

 Helping you figure out better ways to communicate is what I do best.
-I’m not a magician, but I can help you achieve more awareness of the ways you continue to torpedo the connection with your partner.
+I’m not a magician, but I can help you learn the ways you continue to torpedo the connection with your partner.
 I use the Gottman method which focuses on communication patterns and teaches awareness and alternative ways to be heard and understood.
 This tried and true approach is based on 40 years of observations gathered by John Gottman and his wife Julie.
 They watched real couples in distress and analyzed their disruptive communication patterns, but then took it one step further.
 They developed effective ways to change the negative patterns.

 WHAT KEEPS YOU STUCK IN THESE PATTERNS?